onecodex/finch-rs/README.md

 ### Shared Parameters ###

 Finch can take many parameters to control how sketching is performed (and these options are also available for the `dist`, `hist`, and `info` commands).
  - `-n <N>` / `--n-hashes <N>` controls the overall size of the sketch (higher values give better resolution in comparisons).
+Default `10000`.
  - `-k <K>` / `--kmer-length <K>` sets the size of the kmers to be hashed (higher values make comparisons much more taxonomically specific).
+Default `21`.
  - `--seed <S>` sets the seed for hashing.
 This should only be changed if directly exporting sketches for comparison with other versions of the Mash algorithm that use a non-zero default seed.
+Default `0`.

 After sketching, filtering is performed and can be controlled through several options:
  - `-f` / `--filter` / `--no-filter` determines whether filtering is applied or not (if not specified, filtering is performed for FASTQ files and not performed for FASTA files by default)